slowbreathing/slowbreathing.github.io/_posts/2020-07-29-MeditatingProcessor-1.md

 [Power:Turn things down]: MeditatingProcessor-3#Power:Turn things down
 [Power:Turn things down:P-states:Hardware Latency]: MeditatingProcessor-3#Power:Turn things down:P-states:Hardware Latency
 [Core and Uncore:Uncore]: MeditatingProcessor-3#Core and Uncore:Uncore
-[Core and Uncore:Uncore:montioring and Tuning]: MeditatingProcessor-3#Core and Uncore:Uncore:montioring and Tuning
+[Core and Uncore:Uncore:monitoring and Tuning]: MeditatingProcessor-3#Core and Uncore:Uncore:monitoring and Tuning
-[Core and Uncore:Uncore:montioring and Tuning:Hardware Latency]: MeditatingProcessor-3#Core and Uncore:Uncore:montioring and Tuning:Hardware Latency
+[Core and Uncore:Uncore:monitoring and Tuning:Hardware Latency]: MeditatingProcessor-3#Core and Uncore:Uncore:monitoring and Tuning:Hardware Latency
-[Core and Uncore:Uncore:montioring and Tuning:Wakeup Latency]: MeditatingProcessor-3#Core and Uncore:Uncore:montioring and Tuning:Wakeup Latency
+[Core and Uncore:Uncore:monitoring and Tuning:Wakeup Latency]: MeditatingProcessor-3#Core and Uncore:Uncore:monitoring and Tuning:Wakeup Latency
 [Core and Uncore:How much power can be saved]: MeditatingProcessor-3#Core and Uncore:How much power can be saved
 [Summary3]: MeditatingProcessor-3#Summary

 <!--Doc4-->
 [Introduction4]: MeditatingProcessor-4#Introduction
 [Is there a solution?]: MeditatingProcessor-4#Is there a solution?
-[Is there a smarter solution?: Artificial Intelligence model based proactive descision making]: MeditatingProcessor-4#Is there a smarter solution?: Artificial Intelligence model based proactive descision making
+[Is there a smarter solution?: Artificial Intelligence model based proactive decision making]: MeditatingProcessor-4#Is there a smarter solution?: Artificial Intelligence model based proactive decision making
 [Recognizing the pattern]: MeditatingProcessor-4#Recognizing the pattern
 [Transformer as the backbone]: MeditatingProcessor-4#Transformer as the backbone
 [Transfer Learning inspiration from NLP]: MeditatingProcessor-4#Transfer Learning inspiration from NLP
 [Fine tuning pre-trained networks]: MeditatingProcessor-4#Fine tuning pre-trained networks
-[Artificial Intelligence model based proactive and predictive descision making]: MeditatingProcessor-4#Artificial Intelligence model based proactive and predictive descision making
+[Artificial Intelligence model based proactive and predictive decision making]: MeditatingProcessor-4#Artificial Intelligence model based proactive and predictive decision making
 [The Final Cut]: MeditatingProcessor-4#The Final Cut
 [Summary4]: MeditatingProcessor-4#Summary

 <!--Doc5-->
 [ftrace]: MeditatingProcessor-5#Ftrace:The coolest tracing dude on the planet
-[EBPF]: MeditatingProcessor-5#EBPF: The most flexible tracer
+[EBPF]: MeditatingProcessor-5#EBPF: The most powerful and flexible tracer
 [“ftrace” is the coolest tracing dude on the planet]: MeditatingProcessor-5#Ftrace:The coolest tracing dude on the planet
 [Introduction5]: MeditatingProcessor-5#Introduction
 [Linux Tools:An incisive but limited view]: MeditatingProcessor-5#Linux Tools:An incisive but limited view